Alfred Taylor (British Army officer): Murder of Trooper B.J. van Buuren

 When the patrol returned to Fort Edward on 2 July 1901, BVC Trooper B.J. van Buuren, an Afrikaner, was seen pointing out Sgt.
 Maj.
 Morrison's men to a group of Afrikaner women and children who were being held for transport to the concentration camp at Pietersburg.
 Knowing that the prisoners included the families of the victims and certain that Trooper van Buuren had told them about the massacre in Afrikaans, Capts.
 Robertson and Taylor ordered Lt.
 Handcock to "attend to the matter".

 On 4 July 1901, Lt.
 Handcock led a handpicked patrol of four men, including Trooper van Buuren, from Fort Edward to "investigate Boer activity close by".
 In a subsequent deposition, Trooper M.A.
 Churton described having seen Lt.
 Handcock ride up behind Trooper van Buuren and shoot him three times in the back.
 Lt.
 Handcock then allegedly rode up to Trooper Churton and said, "Keep a sharp lookout.
 We just lost a man back there."
 At Captain Robertson's orders, van Buuren's body was returned to Fort Edward for burial.
 Although Lt.
 Handcock wrote a report on the incident, it was edited by Capt.
 Robertson, "who deemed it unsuitable and thus edited it to read that Van Buuren had been shot in contact with some Boers.
 This 'official version' of Van Buuren's death was then sent to Pietersburg", where Major Robert Lenehan, the Field Commander of the BVC, "accepted it in good faith".

 Captain Percy Hunt

 In his report to BVC Major Lenehan about the massacre at Valdezia, Captain Robertson described the six victims as "train-wreckers and murderers" and allegedly recommended himself for the Distinguished Service Order.
-Meanwhile, reports had reached the Officer Commanding at Pietersburg "of poor discipline, unconfirmed murders, drunkenness, and general lawlessness in the Spelonken."
-It was further rumored that a local woman had accused a British Army officer of sexual assault.
-When further investigation revealed that the alleged rapist was Captain James Robertson, the latter was recalled to HQ and given a choice between court martial and resigning his commission.
-Robertson submitted his resignation and left the British Armed Forces.
+Meanwhile, reports had reached the officer commanding at Pietersburg "of poor discipline, unconfirmed murders, drunkenness, and general lawlessness in the Spelonken."
+It was further rumored that a local woman had accused a British officer of sexual assault.
+When further investigation revealed that the accused individual was Robertson, the latter was recalled to HQ and given a choice between court martial and resigning his commission.
+Robertson submitted his resignation from his unit, bringing an end to his military career.

 In response, Captain Percy Frederic Hunt, "an Englishman, a former Lieutenant in Kitchener's Fighting Scouts, and a fine horseman" was ordered to the Northern Transvaal and given command of the Bushveldt Carbineers "B Squadron".
 Before departing Pietersburg on the night of 11 July 1901, Captain Hunt successfully "requested the transfer of certain officers and friends of his" to his new field of command.
 These men included Lts.
 Harry Morant, Charles Hannam, and Harry Picton.